-Charging an EV: what is the difference between AC and DC current?
+Charging an electric car: the difference between AC and DC current

 So, what is the difference between AC and DC electricity – and how does this affect charging times for your electric car?

-What is AC?
+What is AC electricity?

 AC stands for ‘alternating current’.
 Mains electricity from the grid is an AC supply, with around 230 volts entering our homes via each three-pin socket.
-According to energy supplier EDF, AC is ‘better for transporting current over long distances, which is why we use it for mains electricity’.

-What is DC?
+What is DC electricity?

 You don’t need to worry about the difference between AC and DC electricity when plugging in, but it’s worth knowing the impact they have on charging speeds.

-The vast majority of home chargers in the UK use AC power, with the conversion to DC handled by the car.
-This slows the process, which means it takes longer for batteries to be recharged.
+The vast majority of home EV chargers in the UK use AC power, with the conversion to DC handled by the car.
+This slows down the process, which means it takes longer for batteries to be recharged.

 Related Articles